October 1, 2024

 Campus Upkeep

 Landscaping on campus is maintained by trimming shrubbery and trees to enhance safety and security.
-The staff of both the Security Services and Facilities Department inspects campus facilities regularly.
+The staff of both the Security Services and Facilities Services inspects campus facilities regularly.
 Any conditions which affect the safety and security of the campus such as broken windows or locks, burned-out lights, and malfunctioning fire safety equipment are reported and repaired immediately.

 Clean Car Campaign